twadada/multilingual-nlm/README.md

 For the different-domain conditions (1M sentences for each language), we set the 'h_size' as 1024 in our paper.

-This code produces `'frdeen_params.txt', 'frdeen_epochX.model' (X = epoch size), and 'frdeen.lang{0,1,2}.vec'` in the 'result' directory.
+This code produces `'frdeen_params.txt', 'frdeen_epochX.model' (X = epoch size), and 'frdeen.lang{0,1,2,...N}.vec (N = number of languages) '` in the 'result' directory.
 The first text file describes the options used in train.py and preprocess.py.
 The second file saves trained Multilingual Neural Language Models, and **the last files are multilingual word embeddings for lang0 (fr), 1 (de), and 2 (en).**

 ## Evaluation